Innovation Fund

 • Energy storage

-• Mobility (maritime, aviation, road transport) and net-zero emissions buildings.
+• Mobility (maritime, aviation, road transport) and net zero-emission buildings.

 • Reduction of greenhouse gas emissions (absolute and relative)